gara2000/dockerized-sfc/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.

 ## Reference
-Users' table on the UI from: [https://codepen.io/bartaxyz/pen/DZJwQX]
+The user table displayed on the user interface has been obtained from this [project](https://codepen.io/bartaxyz/pen/DZJwQX).